 - Stabilize soft ground

 The mechanism of achieving ground improvement varies by technique and soil conditions.
 Densification using vibration or displacement is an effective means of improving granular soils.
 Reinforcement involves constructing or inserting stiff elements within a soil mass to create an improved composite material.
-Soil can be improved by adding cementitious materials by either permeation in granular soils or mixing in all soil types.
+Soil can be improved by adding cementitious materials, permeating granular soils, or mixing in all soil types.
 The insertion of vertical drains decreases the amount of time it takes soils to settle and strengthen when subjected to a surcharge load.

 Heave due to expansive clay soils is a common problem in some areas of the US.
-Injection systems treat expansive clays beneath buildings and landfills with the pressure injection of an aqueous solution of water, lime or lime/fly ash slurry or potassium chloride.
+Injection systems treat expansive clays beneath buildings and landfills with the pressure injection of an aqueous solution of water, lime or lime/fly ash slurry, or potassium chloride.
 Water injection pre-swells expansive clays before construction.
-Lime injection fills the desiccation pattern of expansive clay with slurry and stabilizes the surface of the pad for workability, for building pads, streets, parking lots, and runways.
+Lime injection fills the desiccation pattern of expansive clay with slurry and stabilizes the pad's surface for workability for building pads, streets, parking lots, and runways.
 Lime/fly ash injection improves low-strength soils to improve the bearing capacity and/or trafficability of runways, landfills, and bridge approaches.
 Potassium chloride injection arrests heave occurring beneath existing structures by limiting the amount of water underlying clays can absorb.
 Keller has experience with the full range of ground improvement techniques.